 NO ACCEPTED CONTRACT – NO INSPECTION

 HOW DO I MAKE PAYMENT?
-If you did not make payment online with PayPal when you booked your inspection, payment is acceptable by cash, personal check, or credit card at the inspection site at the time of the inspection.
-If you are unable to be present at the inspection, mailing the check is acceptable to Chris D. Hilton, 310 West Forth Street, Apt.
-1806 Winston-Salem, NC 27101.
-If you would like to charge on a credit or debit card let me know and I can send a request for payment through PayPal which will allow you to make payment with a credit card online.
-You do no need to be a PayPal member.
-I am the member!
+If you did not make payment online with PayPal when you booked your inspection you can pay right now at this link: https://www.paypal.me/chrisdhilton, payment is also acceptable by cash, personal check, or credit card at the inspection site at the time of the inspection.
+If you are unable to be present at the inspection, mailing the check is acceptable to Chris D. Hilton, 134 Cedar Lake Trail Winston-Salem, NC 27104.
 Payment can be accepted at closing provided you are working with a Realtor and make arrangement with your Realtor to do so.

 WHO WILL RECEIVE THE REPORT?
-By approving our contract you authorize me to disclose any and all information from the inspection to interested third parties, at my sole discretion, otherwise not allowed by NC State Law.
-All e-mails accessing reports will be made available, as may be appropriate depending on the type of inspection, to both agents and the seller(s) involved in your transaction to expedite your inspection process provided e-mail addresses are available to me.
-I find this makes the inspection and repair process much smother if everyone has access to and is working from the same documents.
+By approving our contract you authorize us to disclose any and all information from the inspection to interested third parties, at our sole discretion, otherwise not allowed by NC State Law.
+All e-mails accessing reports will be made available, as may be appropriate depending on the type of inspection, to both agents and the seller(s) involved in your transaction to expedite your inspection process provided e-mail addresses are available to us.
+We find this makes the inspection and repair process much smother if everyone has access to and is working from the same documents.
 If this is a pre-listing or end of one year warranty inspection this may not be an issue.
-If you prefer privacy, or wish to limit who receives information, you must let me know ASAP.
+If you prefer privacy, or wish to limit who receives information, you must let us know by email to firstname.lastname@example.org ASAP.

 SHOULD THE UTILITIES BE ON?
 Please verify that all utilities will be on for this inspection.
 If the utilities are not on you will not be receiving all that you are paying for.